spillow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for calculating the accuracy of the model is located in cells 16 and 17 of the jupyter notebook.

-My final model results were:
+The final model results are:

 | Accuracy    |   %   |
 |:-----------:|:-----:|